 Experts make different predictions about what will come next.

-The high expectations of AR/VR experts are associated with 5G technology.
+The great expectations of AR/VR experts relate to 5G technology.
 The world’s largest operators are building cloud-based online video and gaming platforms.
 VR/AR content is its main part.
 And it is immersive AR/VR content that is the next wave of user-generated content.

 Simultaneous localization and mapping technology can transfer data from the real world to the virtual one and vice versa.
 Now the technology is being studied by many companies that develop mobile applications.
 TESLA and summon autopilot currently use simultaneous localization and mapping.
 This allows the car to process the environment.
 This way you can avoid collisions, watch battery power, and other information.